 Consultation with Children and Young People with SEND

-Teachers/SENDCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
+Teachers/SENCO and Support Staff will work with children and young people to identify the support needed to meet agreed outcomes.
 The provision is planned and interventions are allocated to individual needs.
-The children take an active role with setting their outcomes and discussing them with the class teacher/SENDCO.
+The children take an active role with setting their outcomes and discussing them with the class teacher/SENCO.
 The children have regular meetings with staff to discuss their progress and support.
 We involve children through:

 - planning their own activities and encouraging them to share what they would like to learn and participate in;